Configurations

 Group configuration

-The group node contains group definitions that describe tests.
-A group description can contain any node present in the Configuration basic blocks (CF Validation Setup section).
+The group configuration contains group definitions that describe tests.
+A group description is a test template that can contain any node present in the Test Configuration. (cf. Test Specification)

 Example